ultimape/smartHAuS/docs/smartHAuS_device-ideas.md

 Butler, dim the lights by 30%, shut down computer, play music sexy... thank you butler.

-###IR sensor
+### IR sensor

 Use to 'train' commands, as well as to control system.

-###Connect to internet to get info:
+### Connect to internet to get info:

-Time, date, weather,sunrise/set, Google calendar events, etc.
+Time, date, weather, sunrise/set, Google calendar events, etc.